 Sledding is perfect for discussing physics and energy.

 As your child sits on their sled at the top of the hill, they have potential energy.

-For starters, as the kids sit in the sled at the top of the hill, there’s potential energy.
-With a push it suddenly becomes kinetic energy as the sled starts to fly down hill.
+With a push it suddenly changes to kinetic energy as the sled starts to fly down hill.

 Newton’s first law also states an object in motion will stay in motion unless acted on by an outside force.

 I asked the kids what they thought could make the sled stop.
 They both mentioned that running into something would make it stop.
 (One of my son’s favorite ways to stop, no doubt.)